phamleyennhi/CAVE/README.md

 The `src/evaluation` folder provides scripts for evaluating different aspects of CAVE's interpretability and robustness.
 Here we include our proposed metric `3D Consistency`.
 You can use these modules to compute a variety of metrics:

 - **3D Consistency (ours)** (`3d_consistency.py`):
-  Evaluates how well predicted 3D shapes and poses match the ground truth using mesh rendering and camera pose.
+  Evaluates how spatially consistent an explanation maps to the same object region.

 - **Global Coverage** (`global_coverage.py`):
   Computes the coverage of generated class explanations w.r.t all semantic human-annotated parts (concepts) for an object.